benjiiross/vhdl/project/report.md

 ### 1. ALU
+THE ALU IS ONLY UPDATED WHEN SEL_FCT CHANGES
 The ALU is a combinational circuit that performs arithmetic and logic operations.
 Its objective is to do calculations using A, B, Serial inputs and a selector.
 The result is stored in the S output and a Serial Output.